-The course follows a winding state road through the New River Gorge National River that provides stunning views of the bridge and the New River as well as early spring wildflowers.
+The course follows a winding state road through the New River Gorge National Park and Preserve that provides stunning views of the bridge and the New River as well as early spring wildflowers.

 Hosted by the outdoor-adventure resort Adventures on the Gorge, racers afterward will enjoy access to amenities at the resort and a catered brunch at its rim-side pool.

 Hames said participants should be prepared for the route, but beginners should not be daunted by its ascent and descent.

 "I'd say it will be challenging for someone who is new to running races," she says.
 "It's a challenging elevation drop and gain compared to a typical 10k, but very doable because it's a gentle gradient and a paved road."